JOWHSR can be seen at J-STAGE

 In general, terms and names should not be abbreviated unless they are used repeatedly (more than three times) and the abbreviation is helpful to the reader.
 Where abbreviations are used, each one should be expanded on its first use, followed by the abbreviation or acronym in parentheses.
 Thereafter, the abbreviation or acronym should be used rather than the full term.

-Where these are used, they should be italicized unless so common that they have become wholly absorbed into everyday language (e.g. bona fide).
-Examples of the normal rule: res ipsa loquitur amicus curiae.
+Where these are used, they should be italicized unless so common that they have become wholly absorbed into the everyday language (e.g. bona fide).
+Examples of the normal rule: res ipsa loquitur amicus curiae

-All manuscripts undergo screening by the JOHL Managing Editor and the Editorial Board based on the JOHL’s editorial policy.
+All manuscripts undergo screening by the JOWHSR Editor-in-Chief, Managing Editor, and the Editorial Board based on the JOWHSR’s editorial policy.
 Those manuscripts which pass this screening stage are submitted to a double-blind peer-review process and, if accepted, to editing and translation.

 Authors should observe high standards with regard to publication ethics as outlined by the Committee on Publication Ethics (COPE).
-Any cases of ethical misconduct will be dealt with in accordance with the COPE guidelines.
+Any cases of ethical misconduct will be dealt with in accordance with the COPE guidelines (https://publicationethics.org/).